chathamnorth/chathamnorth.github.io/timeline.md

 August 20th, 2020 – Sewage spill reported at 6pm at Pump Station E on Quarter Gate Trace due to mechanical failure.
 ONSWC self-reported volume of spill at 800 gallons with 500 gallons going directly into surface waters. ([video](https://drive.google.com/file/d/1SqNGHrciKkkW-NO1rrJCXe0TuMIufimr/view?usp=sharing))

 September 1st, 2020 – Chatham County Planning Board votes unanimously to deny final plat approval of Briar Chapel Phase 13 Section 3 and Phase 14 based on questions surrounding the capacity and stability of the WW treatment system.

+September 14th, 2020 – NCDEQ posts [Notice of Violation and Intent to Assess Penalty](https://edocs.deq.nc.gov/WaterResources/DocView.aspx?id=1295022&dbid=0&repo=WaterResources) for a sewage spill that occurred 8/20/2020 (800 gallons from Pump Station E) due to pump station failure.